-GI maps stool study
+GI MAP stool study

 Most clients come to me with persistent digestive issues, like bloating, gas, abdominal pain, constipation, etc.,

 I want to let everyone know that I offer a comprehensive stool study that includes DNA testing, it's called Gastrointestinal Microbial Assay Plus (GI-MAP™).
-I can do these tests remotely or at the office.

 Read the following and if you would like to have this test done, let me know and I will provide more details.